Theophileaseh/Budget-app/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- credits to Gregoire Vella on Behance. :raised_hands:

 ## 📝 License